CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.4.md

 ## Try Yourself Out

 You can also try out your own scenarios and examples to analyse the functioning of Copilot.
-Here are some of the prompts you can take help of to explore more on **Copilot in Excel**:
+Here are some of the example prompts you can take help of to explore more on **Copilot in Excel**.
+Besides these, you can also create your own prompts and interact with Copilot.

 ```
 Analyze this quarter's business results and summarize three key trends.